lahiruchalana/037---FA-Auth-Service-/README.md

 ## FA-Auth-Service

-### Auth-Service for the Food Arcadia web application.
+### Auth-Service for the Food Arcadia web application

 This Auth-Service includes all authentication and authorization logics for Food-Arcadia.